chicago vs new york city

 The Real Cost of Choosing New York Over Chicago

-The people who tend to feel most satisfied in New York despite the cost are those whose careers genuinely require the NYC ecosystem for advancement, those who place high weight on walkability, transit access, and not owning a car, and those for whom the density of cultural life and the energy of the city’s pace justify premium pricing as a deliberate lifestyle purchase.
-Chicago tends to attract and retain those who want comparable urban amenities with a more manageable financial burden, a genuine sense of community within neighborhood boundaries that NYC’s scale sometimes makes harder to develop, and the lakefront as a year-round outdoor anchor.
+The annual financial gap between these two scenarios approaches $50,000, a difference that compounds significantly over a ten-year horizon even after accounting for the salary premium that New York finance and media roles offer.
+The people who feel most satisfied in New York despite its cost are those whose careers genuinely require the NYC ecosystem, those who weight transit and walkability above all else, and those for whom the city’s density and energy is itself the point rather than a means to an end.
+Chicago tends to attract and retain those who want comparable urban amenities with a more manageable financial burden and a lakefront that functions as a year-round outdoor anchor.

 Moving Between Chicago and NYC?